gavinhoward/bc/manuals/build.md

 ## Binary Size

-When built with both calculators, all available features, and `-Os` using clang, the executable is 101 kb (100,912 bytes) on x86_64.
+When built with both calculators, all available features, and `-Os` using clang, the executable is 113 kb (113,248 bytes) on x86_64.
 That isn't much for what is contained in the binary, but if necessary, it can be reduced.

 The single largest user of space is the `bc` calculator.
-If just `dc` is needed, the size can be reduced to to 72 kb (72,223 bytes).
+If just `dc` is needed, the size can be reduced to 80 kb (80,432 bytes).

 The next largest user of space is history support.
-If that is not needed, size can be reduced (for a build with both calculators) to 84 kb (84,448 bytes).
+If that is not needed, size can be reduced (for a build with both calculators) to 97 kb (97,760 bytes).

 There are several reasons that history is a bigger user of space than `dc`
 itself:

-* `dc`'s lexer and parser are *tiny* compared to `bc`'s.
+* `dc`'s lexer and parser are *tiny* compared to `bc`'s because `dc` code is almost already in the form that it is executed in, while `bc` has to not only adjust the form to be executable, it has to parse functions, loops, `if` statements, and other extra features.
 * `dc` does not have much extra code in the interpreter.
 * History has a lot of const data for supporting `UTF-8` terminals.

-The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 89 kb (88,624 bytes) with history and 76 kb (76,256 bytes) without history.
+The next biggest user is `dc`, so if just `bc` is needed, the size can be reduced to 101 kb (100,960 bytes) with history and 84 kb (84,472 bytes) without history.

 The next biggest user is signal handling.
-Without it, the size (with both calculators) is reduced to 97 kb (97,800 bytes) with history and 84 kb (84,416 bytes) without history.
+Without it, the size (with both calculators) is reduced to 109 kb (109,120 bytes) with history and 93 kb (93,632 bytes) without history.

 The next largest user is extra math support.
-If this is not needed, the size (with both calculators) can be reduced to 97 kb (96,808 bytes) with history and signal handling, 80 kb (80,344 bytes) without history, 93 kb (92,696 bytes) without signal handling, and 76 kb (76,216 bytes) without both.
+If this is not needed, the size (with both calculators) can be reduced to 105 kb (105,048 bytes) with history and signal handling, 89 kb (88,560 bytes) without history, 101 kb (100,920 bytes) without signal handling, and 84 kb (84,432 bytes) without both.

 ## Testing